kurianbenoy/kurianbenoy-website/_posts/2019-05-14-Monoliths_vs_microservices.md

 #### Disadvantages:

- Microservices is a distributed computing, so there is a lot of problems are associated with it:
+ Microservices is  distributed computing, so there is a lot of problems are associated with it:
 - All services should have same IP, the network use VPC for communication of various  microservices to each other.
-- Assuming lattency is 0, stupid and create architecutre limitations
-- Assume bandwidth is infinity,
-- Assume network topologies are same, IP change when going to different Places the ping on further cases won't be available.
-Else use DNS server
-- "" Network cordinators are same, IP mattan aale thapa;
-- "" internal data cost is same
+- We are assuming usually lattency is zero, bandwidth is infinity in distributed computing.
+This may not always hold true in real world systems.

-Using Microservice for small 2 person teams is stupid Familar things are using microservice
+- Using microservice for small 2 teams is not ideal usually.
+- Various services in microservice, can communicate each other.
+So seperate data cost is needed for internal communication.

 ## When to use Monoliths vs Microservices